rlouch2/SnipeSharp/SnipeSharp.PowerShell/docs/en-US/Get-SnipeAssignedAsset.md

 ```

 ## DESCRIPTION
-The Get-AssignedAsset cmdlet get, for each user provided, the asset objects associated with that user.
+The Get-AssignedAsset cmdlet gets, for each user provided, the asset objects associated with that user.

 ## EXAMPLES